king-martinien/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## in this folder we will do the followings : <br>

 - print the current working directory
 - Display the content list of the current directory
+- Change The working directory to the user's home directory
+- Display the current directory content in a long format